ChengluJin/chenglujin.github.io/_publications/2015-jcen-ced-evaluation.md

 title: "Security Analysis of Concurrent Error Detection against Differential Fault Analysis"
 collection: publications
 permalink: /publication/2015-jcen-ced-evaluation
-excerpt: 'This paper evaluates various concurrent error detection schemes by two proposed metrics: fault entropy and fault differential entropy.'
+excerpt: 'We proposed two novel metrics (fault entropy and fault differential entropy) to evaluate various concurrent error detection schemes.
+This work challenges the traditional use of fault coverage for uniformly distributed faults as a metric for assessing the security of CEDs.'
-date: 15-05-01
+date: 15-01-01
 venue: 'Journal of Cryptographic Engineering (JCEN)'
 citation: 'X. Guo, D. Mukhopadhyay, C. Jin, and R. Karri.
 (2015).&quot;
 Security Analysis of Concurrent Error Detection against Differential Fault Analysis